netguycode/wp-p3-profiler/readme.txt

  * Compatibility with WordPress 3.4.0
  * Fixed a bug with European decimalization (0,00 vs. 0.00)
  * Major refactoring for better adherence to best practices, using fewer hooks, and consuming less memory
+ * Raised memory limit override to 256M so large backtraces don't kill the site
+ * Added a kill switch.
+If P3 is causing problems, visit yoursite.com/wordpress/index.php?P3_SHUTOFF=1 to turn off P3
+ * Added automatic error detection.
+If a page fails to load during profiling, the next page load will turn off P3 automatically

 = 1.2.0 =
  * Remove .profiling_enabled file, store profiling flag as a WordPress option